ksator/machine_learning_with_HealthBot/README.md

 Classification uses supervised learning.
 The machine learning algorithm learns on a labeled dataset
 We know the labels from the training set

+## k-Fold Cross-Validation (CV)

+CV can be used to test a model.
+It helps to estimate the model performance.
+It gives an indication of how well the model generalizes to unseen data.
+CV uses a single parameter called k.
+It works like this:
+it splits the dataset into k groups.
+For each unique group:
+- Take the group as a test data set
+- Take the remaining groups as a training data set
+- Use the on the training set to build the model, and then use the test set and evaluate
+Example:
+A dataset 6 datapoints: [0.1, 0.2, 0.3, 0.4, 0.5, 0.6]
+The first step is to pick a value for k in order to determine the number of folds used to split the dataset.
+Here, we will use a value of k=3.
+so we split the dataset into 3 groups.
+each group will have an equal number of 2 observations.

+For example:
+Fold1: [0.5, 0.2]
+Fold2: [0.1, 0.3]
+Fold3: [0.4, 0.6]
+Three models are built and evaluated.
+Model1: Trained on Fold1 + Fold2, Tested on Fold3
+Model2: Trained on Fold2 + Fold3, Tested on Fold1
+Model3: Trained on Fold1 + Fold3, Tested on Fold2

 ##  data set